List of Falcon 9 and Falcon Heavy launches (2020–2022): 2020

+The planned launch was not known by the public until FCC filings appeared in late September followed by confirmation from the NRO on 5 October 2020, likely a relatively light payload that allows the return of the booster to the launch site.

 2021

 In October 2020, Elon Musk indicated he wanted to be able to increase launches to 48 in 2021.
 Regulatory documents filed in February 2020, specified a maximum of 60 launches per year from Florida for Falcon 9 and another ten for Falcon Heavy, according to its 2020, environmental assessment.
 31 launches actually occurred in 2021; all were successful.